LGBTQ Kakuma refugees decide to move to South Sudan camp in hope of repatriation

 Edward, The Refugee Act No. 10 of 2021 has NO PROVISION on sexual orientation as a criteria for admission into the country as an Asylum Seeker.
 Be advised that such cannot therefore form a basis of your being recognized through RSD to be a refugee.
 You cannot and shall not be granted status on basis of your sexual orientation.
 Neither does the Kenya Constitution recognize such things as Human Rights.
 Your continued stay in Kenya is therefore not based on Refugee Law and you may be arrested for being in Kenya illegally.
 Be advised accordingly.
 John Burugu Commissioner

-Unlike the Kakuma camp, the Gorom camp is seeing the end of its life.
+Unlike the Kakuma camp, the South Sudan camp is seeing the end of its life.
 South Sudanese refugees are being moved out, and several governments are helping resettle the non-Sudanese ones.
 In other words: Our LGBTQ-refugees are hopeful that they too will be given refugee elsewhere.

-The plan now is to move the rest of the Ugandan LGBTQ-refugees from Kakuma in Kenya to Gorom in South Sudan.
+The plan now is to move as many of the Ugandan LGBTQ-refugees from Kakuma in Kenya to South Sudan.
 That will take some time and cost some money.
 We will keep you posted on how that goes.
 In the meantime we still need your support, ensuring that the refugees have the necessities needed: food, sanitary products, medicine and so one.

-Nakafeero, Elvis and their extended LGBTQ families in Kakuma and Gorom continue to need your help.
+Nakafeero, Elvis and their extended LGBTQ families in Kakuma and South Sudan continue to need your help.
 Any amount is welcome!

 Nakafeero & Co's crowd funding.